robguevarra/gh-website/ProjectDocs/Build_Notes/active/course-editor-enhancement_phase-2_kajabi-like-features.md

    - Used course.modules instead of modules array for stability
    - Added delay to lesson selection to prevent editor reload
    - Implemented proper state settlement for smooth transitions
+   - Removed form element from content name dialog
+   - Simplified dialog submission to prevent page reloads
+   - Fixed dialog component to prevent bubbling of events
+   - Used nested timeouts to ensure proper state settlement

 ### State Management Enhancements
 1. **Single Source of Truth**